JonnyKong/UCLA-CS239-Big-Data-Systems/README.md

 $ zkServer start
 ```

-3. Create and run a Storm Distribution
+3. (Requred for remote cluster) Create and run a Storm Distribution

 ```bash
 $ brew install pgp && gpg --gen-key   # If you haven't already, create PGP key-pair